 The society organize seminars to pass on knowlegde on the craft of ornamental turning.
 Nick Edwards, a past president of the society, wrote an article describing the setups which were used at a seminar which he hosted.
 The article was originally published in the society bulletin (one of the membership benefits), but an edited version is now available online.

 This video produced by Mike Bain gives an introduction to the society and to the varied interests of its members.

-The Worshipful company of turners are organizing their fourth Wizardry in Wood exhibition held in the beautiful Carpenters' Hall in the city of London from Wed 12th to Sat 15th October.
-The SOT will have a display.
+The Worshipful company of turners are held their fourth Wizardry in Wood exhibition held in the beautiful Carpenters' Hall from Wed 12th to Sat 15th October.

 The results of the competitions are now available.